TiagoSilva35/TP1_TI/README.md

-# TP1_TI - First TI Practical Work
+# TP1_TI - First Information Theory Practical Work

 ## Introduction
-This is the first practical work for the TI course.
-We will be working with the CarDataset and implementing the main code in `ya.py`.
+This is the first practical work for the Information Theory course.
+We will be working with the CarDataset and implementing the main code in `main.py`.
 Additionally, `huffmancode.py` was used to develop some parts of our main code.

 ## Files
 - **CarDataset.xlsx:** Contains the required data for this project.